-Build a test scenario describing how many virtual users (v-users) should run your script, from which cloud region or engine, and for how long.
+Build a test scenario describing how many virtual users (v-users) should run your script, from which cloud region or self-hosted engine, and for how long.

-Run a test and observe in real time how quickly your site is responding and what errors Loadster is encountering.
+Run a test and observe in real time how your site is responding and what errors Loadster is encountering.

 Analyze the results of your test and figure out what went wrong.

 A script simulates the path of a single user through your site.
-You can create multiple scripts if you want to simulate multiple user paths in the same test (recommended for most sites).
+You can create multiple scripts if you want to simulate multiple user paths in the same load test (recommended for most sites).